Monviech/os-caddy-plugin/README.md

 - `Enable` or `disable` Caddy
 - `ACME Email`: e.g. `info@example.com`, it's optional.
 - `Auto HTTPS`: `On (default)` creates automatic Let's Encrypt Certificates for all Domains that don't have more specific options set, like custom certificates.
-- `DNS Provider` **advanced**: Choose either `none (default)` for normal HTTP ACME or a DNS Provider - e.g. `Cloudflare` or `Hetzner` - to enable the `DNS-01` ACME challenge.
-If your provider is missing, just open an issue on github and I will add it over time.
+- `DNS Provider` : Choose either `none (default)` for normal HTTP ACME or a DNS Provider - e.g. `Cloudflare` or `Hetzner` - to enable the `DNS-01` ACME challenge and Dynamic DNS (DynDns).
+If your provider is missing, please note that all easy to add providers have already been built in, the remaining providers all want unique special configurations that are mostly out of scope.
-- `DNS API Key` **advanced**: Leave empty if you don't use a DNS Provider, or put your `API Key` here.
+- `DNS API Key` : Leave empty if you don't use a DNS Provider, or put your `API Key` here.
+- `DynDns Check Http`: Optionally, enter an URL to test the current IP address of the firewall via HTTP procotol.
+Generally, this is not needed.
+Caddy uses default providers to test the current IP addresses.
+If you rather use your own, enter the https:// link to an IP address testing website.
+- `DynDns Check Interface`: Optionally, select an interface to extract the current IP address of the firewall.
+Attention, all IP addresses will be read from this interface.
+Only choose this option if you know the implications.
+- `DynDns Check Interval`: Interval to poll for changes of the IP address.
+The default is 5 minutes.
+Can be a number between 1 to 1440 minutes.
+- `DynDns IP Version`: Leave on None to set IPv4 A-Records and IPv6 AAAA-Records.
+Select "Ipv4 only" for setting A-Records.
+Select "IPv6 only" for setting AAAA-Records.
+- `DynDns TTL`: Set the TTL (time to live) for DNS Records.
+The default is 1 hour.
+Can be a number between 1 to 24 hours.
-- `Trusted Proxies` **advanced**: Leave empty if you don't use a CDN in front of your OPNsense.
+- `Trusted Proxies` : Leave empty if you don't use a CDN in front of your OPNsense.
 If you use Cloudflare or another CDN provider, create an access list with the IP addresses of that CDN and add it here.
 Add the same Access List to the domain this CDN tries to reach.
-- `Reject Unmatched Connections`: This option, when enabled, aborts all connections to the Reverse Proxy Domain that don't match any specified handle or access list.
+- `Abort Connections`: This option, when enabled, aborts all connections to the Reverse Proxy Domain that don't match any specified handle or access list.
 This setting doesn't affect Let's Encrypt's ability to issue certificates, ensuring secure connections regardless of the option's status.
 If unchecked, the Reverse Proxy Domain remains accessible even without a matching handle, allowing for connectivity and certificate checks, even in the absence of a configured Backend Server.
 When using Access Lists, enabling this option is recommended to reject unauthorized connections outright.
 Without this option, unmatched IP addresses will encounter an empty page instead of an explicit rejection, though the Access Lists continue to function and restrict access.
+- `Log Credentials`: Log all Cookies and Authorization in HTTP request logging.
+Use combined with HTTP Access Log in the Reverse Proxy Domain.
+Enable this option only for troubleshooting.

 ##### Tab Reverse Proxy - Domains:
 - Press `+` to create a new Reverse Proxy Domain
 - `Enable` this new entry
 - `Reverse Proxy Domain`: Can either be a domain name or an IP address.
 If a domain name is chosen, Caddy will automatically try to get an ACME certificate, and the header will be automatically passed to the `Handle` Server in the backend.
-- `Reverse Proxy Port` **advanced**: Should be the port the OPNsense will listen on.
+- `Reverse Proxy Port`: Should be the port the OPNsense will listen on.
 Don't forget to create Firewall rules that allow traffic to this port on `WAN` or `LAN` to `This Firewall`.
 You can leave this empty if you want to use the default ports of Caddy (`80` and `443`) with automatic redirection from HTTP to HTTPS.
-- `Access List` **advanced**: Restrict the access to this domain to a list of IP addresses you define in the `Access Lists` Tab.
+- `Access List`: Restrict the access to this domain to a list of IP addresses you define in the `Access Lists` Tab.
 This doesn't influence the Let's Encrypt certificate generation, so you can be as restrictive as you want here.
-- `DNS-01 challenge` **advanced**: Enable this if you want to use the `DNS-01` ACME challenge instead of HTTP challenge.
+- `DNS-01 challenge`: Enable this if you want to use the `DNS-01` ACME challenge instead of HTTP challenge.
 This can be set per entry, so you can have both types of challenges at the same time for different entries.
 This option needs the `General Settings` - `DNS Provider` and `API KEY` set.
+- `Dynamic DNS`: Enable Dynamic DNS, please configure DNS Provider and API Key in General Settings.
+The DNS Records of this domain will be automatically updated with your DNS Provider.
-- `Custom Certificate` **advanced**: Use a Certificate you imported or generated in `System - Trust - Certificates`.
+- `Custom Certificate`: Use a Certificate you imported or generated in `System - Trust - Certificates`.
 The chain is generated automatically. `Certificate + Intermediate CA + Root CA`, `Certificate + Root CA` and `self signed Certificate` are all fully supported.
+- `HTTP Access Log`: Enable the HTTP request logging for this domain and its subdomains.
+This option is mostly for troubleshooting since it will log every single request.
 - `Description`: The description is mandatory.
 Create descriptions for each domain.
 Since there could be multiples of the same domain with different ports, do it like this: `foo.example.com` and `foo.example.com.8443`.

 ##### Tab Handle - Handle: